mace-cream/clusterhowto/README.md

 ### Remote Desktop
 See [vnc](./vnc.md)

+### Jupyter
+Visit [https://10.8.4.170:8000](https://10.8.4.170:8000) and login with your ssh username and password.

+You can program in Python language using anaconda3 or python2 kernel currently.

+Currently the jupyter kernel is run on manage node and does not support GPU.

 ## 2. Where are my files?

 Your home directory is located at `/home/[username]`.
 It contains the following: